Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   2. Enter a username with special characters in the "Username" field.
   3. Enter the corresponding password with special characters in the "Password" field.
   4. Click the "Login" button.
--**Expected Result**: The user is successfully logged in and redirected to the home page or dashboard.
+- **Expected Result**: The user is successfully logged in and redirected to the home page or dashboard.

 ## Test Case 8: Remember Me Functionality
 -**Test Case ID**: TC_Login_008